allo-protocol/allo-v2/generated-docs/contracts/core/Registry.md

-*Event emitted when a profile is created Note: This will return your anchor address*
+*Emitted when a profile is created.
+This will return your anchor address.*

 #### Parameters